HOME PAGE of Doc Brown's Science * UK KS3 Science Quizzes (for students aged 11-14, ~US grade 6-8)

 In order to deform a material to be bent, stretched or compressed two forces must be operating, often in opposite directions.

-An experiment to investigate the force applied to a spring and the resulting extension.
+(d) An experiment to investigate the force applied to a spring and resulting extension

 If weights are attached to a firmly fixed suspended spring, the spring will elongate depending on the value of the weight attached.
 The greater the weight, the greater the spring is extended.
 The extra length the spring attains is called the spring extension and this phenomena can be systematically investigated using the simple apparatus described below.